How I do choose between one-on-one counselling and group therapy?

 What should I expect from the first session?

-Your counsellor will probably ask brief, clarifying questions and make interpretive comments to gain an understanding of your situation.
+Your counsellor will probably ask brief, clarifying questions and make interpretive comments to gain an understanding of your situation and get to know you.

 They may also ask typical assessment questions about your symptoms, medication(s), past counselling, or drug and alcohol use.